VET Program Approval and Maintenance Procedure

 3. All superseded documentation should be retained as per the University’s Records Management Procedure.

 4. A qualification with non-equivalent superseded qualifications must be registered on CRICOS as a new qualification before it can be delivered to international students onshore in Australia.
-Refer CRICOS Registration of VET Programs Procedure.
+Refer CRICOS Registration of Higher Education and VET Programs Procedure.

 5. Update Course Finder and marketing material.

 N. Expired Qualifications.
-Quality Assurance Services / Students and Registrar Services
+Strategic Regulatory Services/ Student and Registrar Services

-1. When a qualification has been superseded, Quality Assurance Services will forward the details to Students and Registrar Services where that qualification will be restricted to prevent any new enrolments taking place without written permission from the DVC(VET).
+1. When a qualification has been superseded, Strategic Regulatory Services will forward the details to Student and Registrar Services where that qualification will be restricted to prevent any new enrolments taking place without written permission from the PVC(VET).

-O. Quality Assurance Services to advise Students and Registrar Services when new qualifications can be added to the Student Management System for enrolments.
-Quality Assurance Services
+O. Strategic Regulatory Services to advise Student and Registrar Services when new qualifications can be added to the Student Management System for enrolments.
+Strategic Regulatory Services

-1. Qualifications are not available for enrolment until such time as Students and Registrar Services has been advised that documentation of any new qualifications has been approved through the appropriate Committee.
+1. Qualifications are not available for enrolment until such time as Student and Registrar Services has been advised that documentation of any new qualifications has been approved through the appropriate Committee.

-P. Update Student Management System Students and Registrar Services
+P. Update Student Management System Student and Registrar Services

 4. Run query UB_VET_COURSELIST_FORM (Group Data Form) and email to Program Area to request teaching groups be set up for relevant cohorts.

-1. Once endorsed by Academic Board, Update Schedule 5.1 and 5.1.1.
-Extract of Minutes forwarded to Registrar Services by Academic Board Executive Officer
+1. Once endorsed by Academic Board, Update TAFE Current Award Courses Register and TAFE Non-Current Courses Register.
+Extract of Minutes forwarded to Student and Registrar Services by Academic Board Executive Officer.

 2. Confirm approved programs are listed on the Scope of Registration.
-If a Program has not been added to the Scope contact Quality Assurance Services for clarification
+If a Program has not been added to the Scope contact Strategic Regulatory Services for clarification

-5. Send VET Schedule 5.1 Amendments summary to Curriculum Committee for noting
+5. Send TAFE Current Award Courses Register Amendments summary to Curriculum Committee for noting.

 R. Add additional units to program Program Manager